Amber-Song/OAuth-note/OAuth.md

 Over the next 22 revisions, disagreements continued, so conflicting issues were separated into their own drafts, making the standard "**extensible**".
 By the final draft, so much core content had been moved into separate documents that the core specification became more of a **framework** rather than **protocol**.
 This made it harder to understand, as implementing OAuth 2.0 required synthesizing information from multiple RFCs and drafts.

+# Terms
+Authentication
+: is to verify the identity of a user or system.
+It answers the question, "Who are you?".
+During authentication, a user provides credentials, such as a username and password, to prove their identity.
+The system checks if these credentials match the ones stored in the system.

+Authorization
+: is to determin what an authenticated user is allowed to do.
+It answers the question, "What are you allowed to do?".
+Once a user is authenticated, the system checks their permissions or roles to determine what resources or actions they are authorized to access or perform.

+Access token
+: OAuth was designed as an authorization protocol.
+The access token itself does not provide information about who the user is.

 # Steps for Building an App Using an existing OAuth 2.0 service (with GitHub as an Example)

 ## Register a New Application